Unveiling the Hidden World of Rabbit Nest

 The Survival Rate of Baby Rabbits

 The survival rate of baby rabbits in the wild can be low due to predation and environmental factors.
-However, a well-camouflaged nest, minimal human interference, and the mother's attentive care can increase their chances of reaching adulthood.
-Baby rabbits typically leave the nest at around three weeks old, when they are more capable of fending for themselves.
+Raccoons and birds are common predators that can threaten rabbit nests and their kits.
+However, a well-camouflaged nest, minimal human interference, and the mother’s attentive care can increase their chances of reaching adulthood.
+Baby rabbits typically stay in the nest for two to three weeks before venturing out, when they are more capable of fending for themselves.

 Rabbits nest box